exonum/exonum-btc-anchoring/DEPLOY.md

 ### Change list of validators

-***Important warning!** This procedure changes the `anchoring address`.
+***Important warning!** This procedure changes the anchoring address.
 Exonum node needs to wait until the last anchored transaction gets enough confirmations.
-It is caused by impossibility to sign transaction addressed to `old anchoring address` by keys from the `current configuration`.
-If the last anchoring transaction does not get enough confirmations before anchoring address is changed, the following `transfering transaction` may be lost because of possible bitcoin forks and transaction malleability.
+It is caused by impossibility to sign transaction addressed to old anchoring address by keys from the current configuration.
+If the last anchoring transaction does not get enough confirmations before anchoring address is changed, the following transfering transaction may be lost because of possible bitcoin forks and transaction malleability.
 See this [article][exonum:anchoring_transfering] for details.*

-* Make sure that difference between the activation height (`actual_from`) and current `Exonum` blockchain height is enough for get sufficient confirmations for `latest anchored transaction`.
+* Make sure that difference between the activation height (`actual_from`) and current `Exonum` blockchain height is enough for get sufficient confirmations for the latest anchored transaction.
 Usually 6 hours are enough for this.
 Calculate how many blocks will be taken during this time and add this number to the `current_height`.
 * If necessary, [generate][exonum:anchoring_gen_keypair] a new key pair for anchoring.
 * Change list of validators via editing `validators` array.
 * Initiate the config update procedure.
 * Make sure that config update procedure is not delayed.
 That is, do not delay the voting procedure for the new configuration.
-* Look at the new address of the `anchoring` in the [`exonum-dashboard`][exonum:dashboard] and [set private key for it](#private-key-updating).
+* Look at the new address of the anchoring in the [`exonum-dashboard`][exonum:dashboard] and [set private key for it](#private-key-updating).

-***Note!** If `transfering transaction` has been lost you need establishing a new anchoring chain by a new `funding transaction`.*
+***Note!** If transfering transaction has been lost you need establishing a new anchoring chain by a new funding transaction.*

 ### Private key updating

-Each exonum node stores a map for the `anchoring address` and its corresponding `private key`.
+Each exonum node stores a map for the anchoring address and its corresponding private key.
 ```ini
 [anchoring_service.node.private_keys]
 2NCJYWui4LGNZguUw41xBANbcHoKxSVxyzr = "cRf74adxyQzJs7V8fHoyrMDazxzCmKAan63Cfhf9i4KL69zRkdS2"
 ```
-Add the line with new address and corresponding `private key` for it.
+Add the line with new address and corresponding private key for it.
 If node public key is not changed you must use the old key for the new address otherwise use a new key.
 After modifying the configuration file you need to restart the node for the changes to take effect.